Average Rent Prices in Laramie

 What's the most common mistake people make with rent prices in Laramie?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Laramie where prices are already elevated.
+This applies in any market, but it's especially costly in Laramie where even small mistakes can erode the savings you'd otherwise enjoy.

 How does Laramie compare to other west cities?

-Among western cities in our database, Laramie ranks on the higher end for rent prices.
+Among western cities in our database, Laramie ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Cheyenne and Fort Collins.
 Use our comparison tool to see exact category-by-category differences.